rjsalvadorr/rise-of-the-raps/readme.md

 - The Raptors select **Chris Bosh** (4th overall) in the 2003 draft.
 - Kevin O'Neill is fired as head coach and replaced by **Sam Mitchell**.
+- Vince Carter represents the Raptors for the fifth straight All-Star Game.

 </MainText>